-A question posed at the beginning of this paper was 'did New Zealand re-gear itself, or was it just lucky', and Borkin attempts to answer this analytically.
-He finds that it is difficult to test empirically how the compositional change in exports have contributed, as there are complex feedbacks and endogeneity effects, but concludes that an economy that is more dynamic is able to adjust faster and the reforms of the mid 1980s certainly enabled just that.
-However, he also finds that holding the bundle of export goods constant at their 1980 share would have resulted in a slightly lower terms of trade index value over the 2003-2005 period than they actually were, thus posing some doubts on the reforms as assessed from this perspective, but this results because both dairy and meats were enjoying a boom over the last three years and their overall rather than agricultural share of exports was higher in 1980.
-This analysis is also dependent upon the choice of base year, as using 1960 gives a result that is significantly better currently for New Zealand.
+14 Bollard 2006 A question posed at the beginning of this paper was: Did New Zealand re-gear itself, or was it just lucky?
+Borkin attempts to answer this analytically.
+He finds that it is difficult to test empirically how the compositional change in exports has contributed, as there are complex feedbacks and endogeneity effects, but concludes that an economy that is more dynamic is able to adjust faster - something which the reforms of the mid-1980s certainly enabled.
+However, he also finds that holding the bundle of export goods constant at their 1980 share would have resulted in a slightly lower terms of trade index value over the 2003-2005 period than they actually were, thus posing some doubts on the reforms as assessed from this perspective.
+But this results because both dairy and meats were enjoying a boom over the last three years and their overall rather than agricultural share of exports was higher in 1980.
+This analysis is also dependent upon the choice of base year, as using 1960 gives a result that is currently significantly better for New Zealand.
 But perhaps we should give the final word to farmers themselves.
-Federated Farmers of New Zealand (2005) report on 'Life after Subsidies'15 in a glowing testament to an agricultural sector operating in the absence of subsidies and urges international reform with a missionary zeal.
+Federated Farmers of New Zealand (2005) report on 'Life after Subsidies' in a glowing testament to an agricultural sector operating in the absence of subsidies and urges international reform with a missionary zeal.
 They glorify the better life after subsidies, stress the productivity growth that exposure to market forces has dictated and relish being 'more in charge of their own destiny'.
+4. The gathering of the threads There are both similarities and differences between the New Zealand and South African agricultural sectors that have to be taken into account in any comparison of the impact of policy shifts between the two countries: - Both share a relatively recent white colonialist past that was superimposed upon indigenous peoples; however, in New Zealand the minority indigenous peoples have largely been integrated into agriculture, while this is not the case for the majority in South Africa as that country emerges from the troubled years and seeks to address the injustices of the past. - Both share a generally similar southern hemisphere climate and potentially can and do compete in some products internationally, although New Zealand is